A Beginner’s Guide to Soccer

 This is pretty obvious to those that have been in the game for a while but kids love to pick stuff up.

 The only player who can touch the ball is the goalkeeper.
 The only time a field player can touch the ball is when it goes out of bounds and a throw-in is awarded.
-Outside of that, players need to play the ball with their feet.

 Also, keep in mind that shoulders are legal but anything from the arm down is not.
 For example, a player can bump shoulders with their opponent to try to win the ball.
-On the other hand, when a player extends their arm to push an opponent then the referee will blow their whistle and award the other team a free kick.

 Throw-Ins